Domestic furnishing in early modern Scotland: Craftsmen and merchants

 The royal treasurer's accounts mention a number of craftsmen.
 Some furniture was made in Edinburgh Castle by the craftsmen who serviced the royal artillery.
 In September 1552 a wood-turner working in the castle made chair legs and bed posts (called "stoupis") for Regent Arran, and in October a wright called Harry Anderson was paid for glue for tables and beds made in Edinburgh castle.
 At least some of these tables were sent to Hamilton where the Regent was building a new lodging for himself.

 Mary, Queen of Scots had two French menusiers Nicolas Guillebault and Mathieu in her household.
 Guillebault was described as a valet de fourriére and menusier.
 His companion was Pierre Somville or Domville.
 Several payments in the treasurer's accounts show that his work involved upholstery.
 In October 1566 the menusier upholstered four chair and four folding stools with Morocco leather, and other stools, chairs, and stools of ease with velvet.
 These refurbishments were preparations for the Baptism of James VI.
 Anne of Denmark brought a Danish craftsman called "Frederick the turner" with her to Scotland in 1590 who remained in her household after the Union of the Crowns.
 He was later described as a locksmith.

 Wrights and wood crafts in Scottish burgh towns

 In the towns and burghs of Scotland, during the 15th-century, craftsmen formed incorporations or fraternities.
 These groups controlled the progression of apprentices into master craftsmen.
 Before the Scottish Reformation, the incorporations of crafts in Perth had altars in St John's Kirk.
 The wrights and barbers maintained an altar dedicated to "Our Lady of Pity".
 A craftsman who broke the rules would pay a fine in wax for the altar lights.
 They took part with other crafts in the annual pageants, plays, and processions at the feast of Corpus Christi.
 Newly selected craft masters paid for a banquet and a football match.
 The earliest surviving business records made by a Scottish furniture maker are 17th-century accounts and invoices drafted in a minute book of the Perth craft incorporation held by the National Library of Scotland.

+In Edinburgh, furniture makers joined the Incoporation of Masons and Wrights.
+Entrants were obliged to make an apprentice piece, called an "essay" or "assay".
+Four masters of the craft judged each assays, including in 1555, the French carpenter Andrew Mansioun, John Cunningham, who like Mansioun was employed with royal artillery at Edinburgh Castle, and Patrick Schang who later worked on Edinburgh's "Maiden".
+The craft minutes for 1555 mention that Thomas Wod made a "drawin burde" (an extending table with leaves) and Thomas Kennedy who made a dresser cupboard.